 Meet our Team Members from around the country:

 Why work with CIP?
-For the past 35+ years, we’ve been delivering on our vision to challenge the norms of what young adults with learning differences can achieve.
-We’re looking for people with a passion, not just a list of skill sets.
+For almost 40 years, we’ve been delivering on our vision to challenge the norms of what young adults with learning differences can achieve.
+We’re looking for people with a passion, not just a list of skill set.